 - Weekday Public Parking is available in gravel lot on Hunt Drive.

 - On weeknights and weekends, park visitors are welcome to use any paved lot.

 - You can walk or bike to the park.
 Dix Park is located on the Rocky Branch Greenway.

 - Visitors are welcome to visit the daffodils seven days-a-week, from dawn until dusk.

 - Please stay on the grass paths in the field and keep children and pets from straying into the daffodils.

 - Please do not pick the flowers!

 - Please keep your pup (or other pets) on-leash and pick up after them.

-- Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
+*Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
 You can apply for an annual film permit directly through the Parks, Recreation and Cultural Resources Department.
-This is a one year permit and covers to all City of Raleigh Parks.
-To apply for the permit, please contact Kathryn Gebhardt with the Parks Department at 919-996-4510 or firstname.lastname@example.org.
+This is a one year permit and covers all City of Raleigh Parks.
+To apply for the permit, please contact Kathryn Gebhardt with the Raleigh Parks at 919-996-4510 or firstname.lastname@example.org.

 Dorothea Dix Park continues to work to be accessible and welcoming for visitors with disabilities and limited mobility.
 Accessible Parking with reserved spaces is available in all lots on campus.
 Handicap accessible port-a-johns are located at the Big Field and Flowers Field.
 Portions of Dorothea Dix Park, including some areas where programs and events occur, have uneven surfaces are not ADA accessible at this time.